The Genius: Black Garnet: Episode 6: Stormy Stock Market (8 Contestants)

 Players are given $10 and take turns trading on a model stock market.

 Just like with Scamming Horse Race games, stock fluctuations are pre-determined and players are given hints detailing which stock price will go up/down, by what amount and when.

-There are a limited number of shares fir each company in the market, and players cannot hold more than seven shares per company.
+There are a limited number of shares for each company in the market, and players cannot hold more than seven shares per company.

 To trade, players queue to enter the dealer's room one by one.
 Once inside they have up to 40 seconds to sell any shares and then buy any shares at the prevailing rates.
 It is possible to time the visit to the dealer's room so that the prices update during the 40 seconds.
 The player can then capitalize on the changing prices instantly by selling rising stocks, or to buy stocks that just dropped before the dealer runs out of these stocks.

 The player that made the most money (both in cash and in shares) wins, and player(s) with the least money goes to the death match.